-Jen Rowe, City of Boston, stated that the TIP Process, Engagement, and Readiness Committee met on March 13, 2025, at 1:00 PM, where MPO staff provided an update on the project rescoring process conducted for development of the FFYs 2026-30 TIP, followed by an initial discussion among committee members, but no recommendation was reached.
-In addition, MPO staff presented initial programming scenarios for projects in the FFYs 2026-30 TIP.
-J. Rowe stated that the committee discussed the scenarios and expressed preferences, but no recommendation was reached.
+Jen Rowe, City of Boston, stated that the TIP Process, Engagement, and Readiness Committee met on March 13, 2025, at 1:00 PM, where MPO staff provided an update on the project rescoring process conducted for development of the FFYs 2026-30 TIP and gave a presentation on initial programming scenarios for projects in the FFYs 2026-30 TIP.
+The committee discussed the scenarios.

-Melisa Tintocalis, North Suburban Planning Council (Town of Burlington), asked for clarification on why there was no recommendation reached, and stated that board members look to the committee for guidance and to provide a recommendation.
+Melisa Tintocalis, North Suburban Planning Council (Town of Burlington), asked for clarification on discussions of rescoring projects.

-J. Rowe responded that there was a lot of information for committee members to digest during the discussion, and there was not enough time for members to process all the information.
+J. Rowe responded that there was a lot of information for committee members to digest during the initial discussion of rescoring projects.